rachelcarrington/rachelcarrington.github.io/_pages/about.md

 **Improving power by conditioning on less in post-selection inference for changepoints**.
 Rachel Carrington and Paul Fearnhead (2025). *Statistics and Computing* 35(8). [link](https://link.springer.com/article/10.1007/s11222-024-10542-1)

-More on the [Research](https://rachelcarrington.github.io/research/) tab.
+More details on the [Research](https://rachelcarrington.github.io/research/) tab.

 ## Preprints

 **Post-selection inference for quantifying uncertainty in changes in variance**.
-Rachel Carrington and Paul Fearnhead.
-Under review. *arXiv preprint*. [link](https://arxiv.org/abs/2405.15670)
+Rachel Carrington and Paul Fearnhead. *arXiv preprint*. [link](https://arxiv.org/abs/2405.15670)